max-tillberg/ICE-Bridge/README.md

 ## Input

 ICEBridge works well with Bonsai and Speckle but any valid geometry will work.
+VTK must by ASCII.

 ## News

+- 2025-07-21: Version 2.1 Zone geometry import, occupant 3D import, bug fixes.
 - 2025-07-15: Version 2.0 Support for IDA ICE 5.2, most features removed since they have been implemented in IDA ICE 5.2, fewer dependencis, bitmap export, VTK import.

 ## Notes

 - The 3D import can be quite slow and uses a lot of memory, therefore it can be a good idea to export/import larger buildings in parts, for example each floor.
-- External objects with similar properties are merged into one mesh to avoid too many objects.
 - Do not import too large shading external objects since this will affect shading calculations.
 Try to simplify external objects if possible.